Salvia mexicana varieties

 S. mexicana ‘Kieran’

-The growth habit is the flower stem appears in the middle of two side shoots.
+The growth habit is that the flower stem appears in the middle of two side shoots.
 These can often be at odd angles and not always carry a growing shoot, but rather a stem of leaves and flowers.

 They are among the earliest of the Autumn Salvias to flower.
 They produce some of the most wonderful flowers with interesting coloured calyces..
 All have the same blue corolla with a hint of mauve, except ( ‘Snowflake’) but many have different coloured calyces.